-The following symbols are related to Safety and are used on the product and throughout this manual.

-Meaning / Description Symbol Meaning / Description Symbol WARNING / CAUTION An appropriate safety instruction should be followed or caution to a potential hazard exists. $\underline{\land}$ HEAVY This product is heavy and reference should be made to the safety instructions for provisions of lifting and moving.
+The following symbols are related to Safety and are used on the product and throughout this manual ine following symbols are related to Sa arety and are used of n the product and throughout this manua 11.
+Meaning / Description Symbol Meaning / Description WARNING / CAUTION ^ HEAVY An appropriate safety instruction should be followed or caution to a potential hazard exists.
+This product is heavy and reference should be made to the safety instructions for provisions of lifting and moving.
 DANGEROUS VOLTAGE To indicate hazards arising from dangerous voltages.
-4 DISCONNECT MAINS SUPPLY Disconnect incoming supply before inspection or maintenance.
+DISCONNECT MAINS SUPPLY Disconnect incoming supply before inspection or maintenance.
 PROTECTIVE EARTH (GROUND) To identify any terminal which is intended for connection to an external conductor for protection against electric shock in case of a fault, or the terminal of a protective earth (ground) electrode.